PiRogueToolSuite/piroguetoolsuite.github.io/content/en/blog/Monthly report #12 - 2023-01/index.md

 ## Colander

 We have finished the basic implementation of the case management and quick search.
-Since Colander handles artifacts/evidences, we have implemented the automatic signature of all of them with a RSA key that belongs to the case (each case has its own signing key).
+Since Colander handles artifacts/evidences, we have implemented the automatic signature of all of them with an RSA key that belongs to the case (each case has its own signing key).
 A user can then easily verify the origin and the integrity of a given artifact/evidence.
 We have improved the traffic decryption UI.
 Finally, we have implemented a really basic graph representation of a case.
 This graph represents the semantic link between the different entities that belong to a given case.

 {{< img src="img/artifact_integrity_check.png" caption="Screenshot showing how to check artifact integrity" >}}
 {{< img src="img/traffic_decryption.png" caption="Screenshot showing how observable are enriched in the traffic decryption panel" >}}
-{{< img src="img/stack_trace.png" caption="Screenshot showing how the raw stacktrace is displayed" >}}
+{{< img src="img/stack_trace.png" caption="Screenshot showing how the raw stack trace is displayed" >}}
 {{< img src="img/quick_search.png" caption="Screenshot showing an example of search in a given case" >}}
 {{< img src="img/case_graph.png" caption="Screenshot showing an example of case graph" >}}